andrewcccc/andrewcccc.github.io/projects.md

 **How does Retrofit API work?**
 - Retrofit is a type-safe HTTP client for Android and Java applications.
 It simplifies the process of making HTTP requests to web services and processing their responses.
 Steps are:
 - Interface Definition: Developers define an interface representing the API endpoints they intend to interact with.
 This interface contains methods annotated with HTTP verbs like @GET, @POST, @PUT, @DELETE, along with relative URL paths and any required parameters.
-- Retrofit Configuration: A Retrofit object is created, specifying the base URL for the API.
-This base URL typically serves as the root URL shared by all API endpoints.

 ```java
 public class Details {